Trump says he will call tech companies to WH meeting soon

 The White House declined to offer additional details.

-Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) declined to immediately comment and Twitter Inc (TWTR.N) did not immediately comment.
+Alphabet Inc, Facebook Inc declined to immediately comment and Twitter Inc did not immediately comment.
 But three tech company officials told Reuters they had not received any invitations from the White House.

 Trump also said he was directing his administration to “explore all regulatory and legislative solutions to protect free speech and the free speech rights of all Americans,” without elaborating.